jpcolomer/PositiveNegativeTimeEntity/README.md

 # Predict Positive or Negative dialogue act

 ## Dataset Peculiarities
-* The first peculiarity is that the dataset is quite inbalanced.
+* The first peculiarity is that the dataset is quite imbalanced.
 There are ~80.000 examples and only ~7% have NEGATIVE_TIME label.
 * Second, a sentence can have more than one Time entity with different dialogue acts.
 For example: *I'm not available on Tuesday, but